faisalsanto007/Emotion-detection-from-textual-data-using-NLP-feature-extraction-techniques-and-ML-classifiers/README.md

 # Emotion detection from textual data using NLP feature extraction techniques and ML classifiers
- this model was prepared for my undergrad thesis.
+ This model was prepared for my undergrad thesis.
+Firstly, we gathered dataset and then sorted it according to certain categories.
+Then we applied NLTK, textblob for text pre-processing and Count Vectorizer, TF-IDF Vectorizer for feature extraction.
+Finally used 4 ML classifiers to train and test our dataset.